Today, I’m lucky to have author Jack Croxall of Tethers (The Tethers Trilogy #1) here to talk and spill a little bit about his background and book.

 For my full thoughts on Tethers, read the review here.

-You can read our interview with Jessica Dotta of Born of Persuasion here.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+You can read our interview with Jessica Dotta of Born of Persuasion here.Pin this article to read later!
+And make sure to follow us on Pinterest.